-Heather Heft’s experience as a Licensed Professional Counselor spans several decades and disciplines, but is consistently woven with the same threads: her true love of people and her genuine interest in helping them overcome whatever challenges that life presents.
+Heather Heft’s experience as a former Professional Counselor spans several decades and disciplines, but is consistently woven with the same threads: her true love of people and her genuine interest in helping them overcome whatever challenges that life presents.

 Heather served as a counselor at Northwestern Human Services, dealing with an array of mental health diagnoses for a wide-reaching demographic.
 She handled employee assistance program intakes and worked as a crisis counselor for Integra Inc. As a counselor at a Victims’ Service Center, she focused on those dealing with sexual assault and abuse.

 Heather’s past private practice focused on her key area of interest: women and relationships, and fueled her idea to expand her reach in this arena through her blog and additional projects currently in development.

 A gifted writer and storyteller, Heather’s portfolio ranges from academic articles